 After you have a better understanding of the type of training you want to offer, it’s advantageous to ask yourself what you hope to accomplish with your product.
 This means identifying the course’s learning goals and objectives.

 Learning goals are the overall ambitions that you have for the people taking your course.
 They help you to explain what your course is about and how it can benefit students.
-In contrast, learning objectives, also referred to as learning outcomes, are the more specific skills and/or competencies you aim to help your customers be able to perform after having completed your course.
+In contrast, learning objectives, also referred to as learning outcomes, are the more specific skills and/or competencies that your students should be able to possess or perform after having completed your course.

 Learning objectives also tend to be more measurable or assessable.
 For instance, with the example of the course on watercolor painting again, one of your learning goals may be to teach students how to easily paint watercolor flowers.
 Possible learning objectives, on the other hand, might be that by the end of the training, students should be able to explain the difference between various types of watercolor brushes or demonstrate knowledge of color mixing.

-Setting learning goals and objectives will not only help you to plan your course and the kinds of video modules you want to include but also give people an idea of what they can expect before purchasing your product.
+Setting learning goals and objectives will not only aid you in planning your course and the kinds of video modules you want to include but also give people an idea of what they can expect before purchasing your product.
 Furthermore, this information can additionally be used in your marketing efforts to promote your online course and attract additional website traffic and new customers!

 3. Structure your course